anushadatar/dirt_to_shirt/README.md

 Want to help?
 I'm at anusha@students.olin.edu. the things left to do are:

-- Make thumbnail images out of all the images anna sent.
-Or just dimension them nicely.
-I don't actually know what I'm doing, they just need to be small
-- Load content onto the about.html page.
-There's a lot of it
+- This looks pretty bad on phones.
+There's probably some magic you can do with the viewport to make it less bag
+- Putting some sort of logo in the corner would not be a bad idea
+- Could be nice to make padding consistent
-- An image gallery or slideshow could be really nice, maybe at the top of the about page if it's too busy on the homepage
+- An image gallery or slideshow could be really nice, maybe at the top of the about page if it's too busy on the homepage.
-- Add all of the thumbnail images to an /images directory where each is the name of the garment
-- Add all of the content as html pages to a /content directory where each is the name of the garment.
-Include a navbar and title at minimum
+- Speaking of images, it would be nice to do something nice with all the pictures from various class activities, shoving them in a slideshow is easy.
+- Once everyone has turned in their stories, load all of the content
+- Make the content pages look pretty and deliberate